nvim-focus/focus.nvim/README.md

 - [x] Adding Auto Line Numbers, options for relative, norelative
 - [x] Adding a FocusSplitCycle command, create split if there are none, else cycle, choice between vsplit or split as default
 - [x] Adding SplitCycleReverse, so we can auto-create split on left instead of right and cycle backwards
+- [x] Switch back to setting height/width manually.
+Using vim.o.winwidth and wim.o.winminwidth was not flexible enough.

 # FAQ